ITU-BDSA23-GROUP8/Chirp/.github/ISSUE_TEMPLATE/user-story.md

 Describe in detail what the task is supposed to include

--as a , I want , so that
+As a developer, I want XXXXXXX, so we XXXXXX

 **Acceptance criteria:**